kanthorlabs/kanthorq/website/docs/002-guides/001-insert-events.md

 sidebar_position: 1
 ---

-The first step in working with KanthorQ is inserting events into the system, which will remain there for you to process later (until you delete them).
-To do this, you need to understand the event structure in KanthorQ.
-Once familiar with it, I'll show you how to insert events in a basic way, as well as how to do so transactionally.
+The first step in working with the KanthorQ system is inserting events.
+Once an event is inserted, it will remain in the system indefinitely, ready to be processed at any time (unless you delete it).
+Before you can insert events, it’s important to understand the structure of events in the KanthorQ system.
+This section will cover the structure of events, how to insert them in a basic manner, and how to do so transactionally, ensuring that events are only added if the associated transaction succeeds.

 ## The event structure

-An event in the KanthorQ system has the following structure.
-The most important properties you'll work with often are `Subject` and `Body`.
+An event in the KanthorQ system follows a predefined structure, as shown below.
+The most frequently used properties in the event structure are `Subject` and `Body`, which you will interact with often.

 ```go
 type Event struct {